j3cca/SystemVerilog-FPGA-Prototyping-and-Verification-Portfolio/01-Combinational-Logic/Multi-Function-Parametric-Barrel-Shifter/README.md

 > *Each decoder will only output a result when receiving the proper enable signal, so only one decoder outputs at a time.*

 ## Simulation
-**Verification Summary:** To verify the functionality of each module, self-checking testbenches were constructed using for-loops to iterate through all possible input combinations, ensuring rigorous correctness.
+**Verification Summary:** To verify the functionality of each design, three self-checking testbenches were constructed using for-loops to iterate through 1000 random input combinations, ensuring rigorous correctness.
 For troubleshooting, $display statements printed the inputs and outputs of each test and whether it passed or failed.

 **Simulation Waveform**
 ![image](https://github.com/j3cca/SystemVerilog-FPGA-Prototyping-and-Verification-Portfolio/blob/main/images/4_to_16_decoder_simulation_waveforms.png)